Vetting Tenants — How we protect the landlord’s interests.

 Our recommendation

-After the background check is complete we make a recommendation to the landlord based upon our experience as property managers in Clarendon and the information which we have verified.
-Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is reviewed we make a recommendation to the real estate investor based upon our experience as rental managers in Clarendon and the information which we have verified.
+Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a free tool for anyone who wants to learn more about Clarendon and surrounding communities.
-The Guide to Real Estate has information regarding what has sold and what is for sale, and a few surprising facts that you might not know.
-And, our Guide has some fundamentals of life in Clarendon.
-Of course, most of this is helpful for purchasers and sellers, but property owners and renters might also find the facts to be somewhat eye-opening.
+Our Guide to Real Estate is a free resource for anyone who needs to learn more about Clarendon and surrounding areas.
+The Guide to Real Estate provides facts regarding what has sold and what is currently listed, as well as a couple of compelling facts that you may not be aware of.
+In addition, our Guide spotlights some assets of life in Clarendon.
+Of course, most of this is helpful for purchasers and sellers, but property owners and renters should also find these tools to be very enlightening.

 Our Broker Will Nesbitt